A drug designed for diabetes is now being called the first true longevity medicine. The evidence is real. So are the blind spots.

 Biological Age Reversal

-The most attention-grabbing finding comes from a 2025 preprint by Corley et al. (researchers at UC San Diego, TruDiagnostic, and Case Western Reserve).
-In a 32-week trial of semaglutide in patients with HIV-associated lipohypertrophy, the PCGrimAge epigenetic clock showed a reversal of approximately 3.1 years.
-Results varied across different clocks, ranging from 1.4 to 4.9 years depending on the measurement tool used.
+The most attention-grabbing finding comes from a study by Corley et al. (researchers at UC San Diego, TruDiagnostic, and Case Western Reserve), first posted as a 2025 preprint and published in Nature Communications in 2026.
+In a 32-week randomized, placebo-controlled phase 2b trial of semaglutide in adults with HIV-associated lipohypertrophy (semaglutide n=45, placebo n=39), the PCGrimAge epigenetic clock showed a reversal of about 3.1 years (p=0.007).
+The effect varied across clocks, from roughly 2.2 years on GrimAge V2 and OMICmAge up to 4.9 years on PhenoAge (p=0.004).

 These numbers are striking.
 For context, most lifestyle interventions that measurably affect epigenetic age (consistent exercise, caloric restriction, quality sleep) typically shift clocks by 1 to 2 years.
 A 3-year reversal from a single drug would be remarkable.

+Epigenetic clocks are estimation tools, not direct measures of lifespan or healthspan.
 But context matters.
 These observations come from small cohorts and observational analyses, not large-scale randomized controlled trials with aging as a primary endpoint.
-Epigenetic clocks are estimation tools.
-They're not direct measures of lifespan or healthspan.
 A younger clock reading doesn't mean you'll live longer or feel healthier.

 Cardiovascular Protection